Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 How to Treat a Codeine Allergy

-If you struggle to breathe after taking codeine, go to the emergency room.
+If you struggle to breathe after taking codeine, go to the emergency room or call 911 immediately.
 The team will assess your condition and determine what to do next.

 If you took oral codeine pills, the team might suction contents from your stomach, preventing more codeine from passing through the digestive tract.
 They may also give you fluids to help your organs process any codeine in the bloodstream.